FabricMC/fabric-docs/develop/items/custom-shields.md

 ## Creating the Special Renderer {#special-renderer}

+As shields are more complicated than a standard item model, we'll be using a special renderer to render the shield rather than the normal item model.

-First, we'll create a model layer location that points to where the shield model is, then two sprite identifiers that point to where the sprites we'll use are located - one for the normal texture, one for the banner texture.
+First, we'll create a model layer location that points to where the shield model is.

 <<< @/reference/latest/src/client/java/com/example/docs/item/shield/GuiditeShieldLayers.java#layer